The rates of growth in an acylindrically hyperbolic group

 We recall a few definitions and facts from $\delta$-hyperbolic spaces.
-An isometry $g$ of a hyperbolic space $X$ is called {\it elliptic} if the orbit of a point by $g$ is bounded, and {\it hyperbolic} if there are $x\in X$ and $C>0$ such that for any $n>0$, $|x-g^n(x)| > Cn$. $g$ is hyperbolic iff $\lambda(g)>0$.
+An isometry $g$ of a hyperbolic space $X$ is called {\it elliptic} if the orbit of a point by $g$ is bounded, and {\it hyperbolic} if there are $x\in X$ and $C>0$ such that for any $n>0$, we have $|x-g^n(x)| > Cn$.
+The element $g$ is hyperbolic iff $\lambda(g)>0$.

-From now on we only consider a graph for $X$.
-For our purpose, this is general enough.
-An advantage is that an infimum is achieved in various definitions and arguments.

 A hyperbolic isometry $g$ is associated with a bi-infinite quasi-geodesic, $\gamma$, called an {\it axis} in $X$.
 If there exists a bi-infinite geodesic $\gamma$ that is invariant by $g$, that would be an ideal choice for an axis, but that is not always the case.